slerman12/UnifiedML2old/README.md

 > Where all your reinforcements and supervisions be served, a la carte!

 **Drink up!** :beers:

+## :open_umbrella: Unified Learning?
+All agents support discrete and continuous control, classification, and generative modeling.

+Let's get to business:

 ## :wrench: Setting Up The Environment